Somehow the exhibits on the second day aren’t as interesting as the first.

 “Go find another conversation, if this one’s boring you,” Leaf eventually murmurs.
 “See if you can find your own group to infiltrate.”

 There’s a moment of unease as he considers walking around the room alone just to find someone to force into talking to him, but he doesn’t want to look like a coward.
-“Yes ma’am.”
-He wanders off, listening to the different kinds of conversations and looking for similarities to the one Leaf gravitated toward.
-As he drifts between them to listen for an interesting conversation, however…
+“Hai, Sensei.”
+She pushes his shoulder and he wanders off, listening to the different kinds of conversations and looking for similarities to the one Leaf gravitated toward.
+As he drifts between them, however…

 “…about Raikoth, though getting enough at once will be…”

 Red’s head turns at the familiar word.
 Wasn’t it something Bill mentioned working on?